This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Can this entire recipe be prepared in the slow cooker?

-No, you can not pour all the raw ingredients into a slow cooker and achieve the same outcome.
-The recipe will need to be prepared and then can be stored in the refrigerator or placed into a slow cooker and kept warm.
+No, you cannot pour all the raw ingredients into a slow cooker and achieve the same outcome.
+The recipe will need to be prepared and then refrigerated or placed in a slow cooker to keep warm.

 Have I Convinced You to Make This Recipe?